 Department of Court Records

-The Department of Court Records will CLOSE at 4:30 pm
+The Department of Court Records will be CLOSED on

 In May 2005, Allegheny County voters approved the consolidation of six elected row offices, including Coroner, Jury Commission, Prothonotary, Clerk of Courts, Register of Wills, and Recorder of Deeds.
 On January 1, 2006, the elected County Coroner became an appointed Medical Examiner, and the Jury Commission responsibilities were assumed by the County Courts.